bekzodbuyukov/docker-experience/README.md

 COPY . /django_project/
 ```

+Building image:

+`% docker build .`

 To create docker-composer.yml file:

 `$ touch docker-composer.yml`

-docker-compose.yml file should contain the following code:
+docker-compose.yml file (to control how to run the container) should contain the following code:

 ```
 version: '3.8' # recent version of Docker Compose